savarin/neural-networks/README.md

 - [3-3_RNN](https://github.com/savarin/neural-networks/blob/master/3-3_RNN.ipynb)
 - [Appendix-SGD](https://github.com/savarin/neural-networks/blob/master/Appendix-SGD.ipynb)

-Code-only versions of these notebooks can be found [here](https://github.com/savarin/neural-networks/tree/master/code).

 ## Credits

 Special thanks for the excellent materials by Andrej Karpathy and the CS231n teaching staff, Chris Olah and Denny Britz (do check out their posts!), as well as the teams at Google TensorFlow, Keras and Kaggle.